SamarjeetMalik/Neural-Nets-for-point-cloud/README.md

-# Tranquil Clouds: Neural Networks for Learning Temporally Coherent Features in Point Clouds
+# Neural Networks for Learning Coherent Features in Point Clouds
-Lukas Prantl, Nuttapong Chentanez, Stefan Jeschke, and Nils Thuerey

 ## Introduction
 Point clouds, as a form of Lagrangian representation, allow for powerful and